Flex

 Flex Wrapping

-• nowrap: The flex items are laid out in a single line, which may cause the flex container to overflow.
-The cross-start is either equivalent to the start or before, depending on the flex-direction value.
-This is the default value.
+The flex items are laid out in a single line, which may cause the flex container to overflow.

-• wrap-reverse: Behaves the same as wrap, but cross-start and cross-end are permuted.
+Behaves the same as wrap, but in reverse order.

 Align Content